robinrodricks/vue3-touch-events/README.md

 - By default the `touchClass` is added when the element is pressed (`mousedown`), and removed when the element is released (`mouseup`).
 - If desktop events are enabled (`disableClick: false`), then the `touchClass` is added on roll over (`mouseenter`) and roll out (`mouseleave`) as well.
-- You can use this instead of `:active` and `:hover` pseudo classes, as they work on desktop and mobile
+- You can use this instead of `:active` and `:hover` pseudo classes, as it works on both desktop and mobile

 Behaviour: